 Quality testing ensures that your app will provide optimal experience to users, result in increased engagement and garner positive reviews on the app store.
 Excellent user-experience and reviews should be the end goal of any new app in the market and that is only possible if you have already tested every critical aspect of it.

-According to a survey by Techbeacon, 53% of the users uninstalled or removed a mobile app if they experienced problems like frequent crashes, or freezes while using it.
+According to a survey, 53% of the users uninstalled or removed a mobile app if they experienced problems like frequent crashes, or freezes while using it.
 QA helps you reduce the risk of app malfunctions, thereby, improving your app’s functionality and overall user experience.

 4. Improves Brand Image

 An amazing app experience leads to a happy user.
 Users who will not only leave good reviews but also tell their friends and families to try your app out.
 To create such an app is every developer’s dream, however, this dream requires serious testing and hard work to see the light of day.